This blog may contain affiliate links. Read our disclosure policy for more info.

-Costa Rica is, without a doubt, the most popular tourist destination in Central America – and with good reason!
+Costa Rica is, without a doubt, one of the best places to visit in all of Central America – and with good reason!
 With beautiful beaches, volcanoes, rainforests, mountains, and a cosmopolitan capital there is so much to experience.

 But here’s a secret.
-If you want to see a part of Costa Rica, then you need to head to the Caribbean coast to check out one of Costa Rica’s best beach towns – Puerto Viejo!
+If you want to see a part of Costa Rica that many often miss, then you need to head to the Caribbean coast to check out one of Costa Rica’s best beach towns – Puerto Viejo!

-Whether you just want to sit on a sandy beach and watch the palm trees sway, or, you want to hike to a remote waterfall or learn about the permaculture of the area – Puerto Viejo and the villages of Southeastern Costa Rica won’t disappoint.
+Whether you just want to sit on a sandy beach and watch the palm trees sway, or, you want to hike to a remote waterfall or learn about the permaculture of the area, Puerto Viejo has something for you!

 1. Hike and swim in Cahuita National Park

-If the magnificent waters of the Caribbean and the Reggae beats aren’t enough to lure you to the East side of paradise, maybe a visit to one of the world’s most gorgeous national parks will!
+If the magnificent waters of the Caribbean and the Reggae beats aren’t enough to lure you to Costa Rica’s Caribbean side of paradise, maybe a visit to one of the world’s most gorgeous national parks will!

-Cahuita National Park, just north of Puerto Viejo, is one of the most visited spots on the Caribbean coast.
-It also easily one of the best places to visit in all of Costa Rica with a huge range of wildlife to see and stunning scenery to explore.
+Cahuita National Park, just north of Puerto Viejo, is one of the best spots on the Caribbean coast.
+It is also easily one of the best places to visit in all of Costa Rica with a huge range of wildlife to see and stunning scenery to explore.

 The park was established in 1970 to protect both a large area of land and a beautiful stretch of coastline and reef.
 If you are a snorkeler, hire a guide and visit one of Costa Rica’s most important underwater ecosystems.

 If you access the park from the entrance closest to Puerto Viejo – in the town of Cahuita – the entrance fee is simply a donation to the park.
 Park hours are every day from 8 am to 4 pm (although hours can change so check their website before you go.)
 If you’re going to see the animals, go as early as you can!

-From Puerto Veijo, you can either take a 45-minute public bus ride to the town of Cahuita or jump on a guided tour.
+From Puerto Viejo, you can either take a 45-minute public bus to the town of Cahuita or jump on a guided tour.
 The benefit of a guided tour is the expertise of the guide at spotting wildlife.
 Honestly, wildlife (especially sloths) can be very hard to see if you don’t know where to look.
 A guide is an expert, plus many of the guides in the park often communicate to ensure you see everything the other guides have spotted too!

-No matter how you plan to visit, don’t miss Cahuita as it is easily one of the top attractions in Puerto Viejo – and all of Costa Rica!
+No matter how you plan to visit, don’t miss Cahuita as it is easily one of the top attractions in Puerto Viejo.
 Also, be sure to read our blog that is a complete guide to visiting Cahuita National Park for more details on getting there and helpful tips!

 2. Go on a chocolate tour

 If you like chocolate – who doesn’t like chocolate? – then I highly recommend that you go on a chocolate tour!
 There are a number of companies in and around Puerto Viejo to choose from, but our personal recommendation is this chocolate tour that takes you out to a local indigenous village of the Bribri people.

 But the real star here is their Chocolate Tour!
-This tour lasts from 2.5 to 3 hours and covers a distance of about a mile or 1.6 kilometers.
+This tour lasts for 2 hours and covers a distance of about a mile or 1.6 kilometers.
 During this short walk, you’ll learn all about the cacao forest and how chocolate is made.
 You will be awed by the beauty and, if you’re like me, totally surprised at all you didn’t know about chocolate.

 Dancing Salsa at Hot Rocks is definitely one of the most popular things to do in Puerto Viejo, and as a tourist, it’s something you need to experience for yourself.
 The vibrant atmosphere is electric, and even if you’re not particularly keen on dancing, you’ll still have a great time!